Tā mātou huarahi whakawhitinga

 Our establishment and transformation programme through to 2022 will:

-- bring New Zealand's Institutes of Technology and Polytechnics (ITPs) and transition Industry Training Organisations (ITOs) into a single institution
+- bring New Zealand's Institutes of Technology and Polytechnics (ITPs) and Transitional Industry Training Organisations (TITOs) into a single institution

-- transform the network, its delivery models, its Te Tiriti o Waitangi relationships, its physical and digital presence, and its engagement approaches
+- transform the network, its delivery models, Te Tiriti o Waitangi relationships, physical and digital presence, and engagement approaches

 - actively manage the provider network, so we can continue to operate effectively during the transition period.

-Key to these changes is our Transition Pathway, which is described as six Transformation workstreams and three Core Capabilities workstreams.
+Key to these changes is our transition pathway, which is described as six transformation workstreams and three core capability workstreams.
 The workstreams are explained below and will be updated as we progress.

 Maintaining business as usual